 Lenovo’s limited edition Eco-Pro backpack is lightweight, and has enough space for whatever combination of things you need to haul and at $89.99 comes at a pretty good price point for what you’re getting.
 It could be your gaming gear and some clothes for the weekend.
 It could be your tech tools for both work and play.
 It’s a great bag that works for whatever you’re doing, regardless of the tech you’re bringing along.
 And while you’re stuffing it full of your goods, get reminded from the tag every time that your backpack took 34 plastic bottles out of a potential landfill.
 You can order this limited edition backpack direct from Lenovo.

-The Technical Fowl rating?
-9/10.
+The verdict?
 Solid and roomy backpack with sustainability in mind.